Scottish social housing charter

 They were established on 1 April 2011 under the Housing (Scotland) Act 2010 and have one statutory objective, to:

 Safeguard and promote the interests of current and future tenants of social landlords, people who are or may become homeless, and people who use housing services provided by registered social landlords (RSLs) and local authorities."

 The Scottish Housing Regulator regulates social landlords to protect the interests of people who receive services from them.
 We do this by assessing and reporting on:

 - how social landlords are performing their housing services

 - RSLs standards of governance

 For more information visit the Scottish Housing Regulator website.

-You can view East Ayrshire Council's Charter data by visiting the Scottish Housing Regulator's website.
+You can view our Charter data by visiting Scottish Housing Regulator: Landlord Performance.

-The Regulatory Framework for each engagement plan produced by social landlords is now live.
-View the engagement plan on the Scottish Housing Regulator's website.
+The Regulatory Framework for each engagement plan produced by social landlords can be found at Scottish Housing Regulator: Engagement Plans.